Mahdi-Al/React/vite-project/exercise-2.md

 ## Hints:

-- Remember to use the correct React syntax `className` instead of `class` when creating your card.
+- Remember to use the correct React syntax `className` instead of `class` when creating your card.✅